Kashu Shankhwar

 Especially helpful for individuals whose trauma affects relationships, trust, and emotional intimacy.

-4. Child-Centered Play and Expressive Therapy
+4. Child-Centred Play and Expressive Therapy

 Used by the best child psychologists in India at Lyfsmile to help children express emotions safely when verbal expression feels difficult.